GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/SpannerChangeStreamsToElasticsearch/README.md

 * batchSizeBytes: Batch size in number of bytes.
 Default: 5242880 (5mb)
 * maxRetryAttempts: Max retry attempts, must be > 0.
 Default: no retries
 * maxRetryDuration: Max retry duration in milliseconds, must be > 0.
 Default: no retries
+* propertyAsIndex: A property in the document being indexed whose value will specify _index metadata to be included with document in bulk request (takes precendence over an index UDF)
 * javaScriptIndexFnGcsPath: GCS path of storage location for JavaScript UDF that will specify _index metadata to be included with document in bulk request
 * javaScriptIndexFnName: Function name for JavaScript UDF that will specify _index metadata to be included with document in bulk request
 * propertyAsId: A property in the document being indexed whose value will specify _id metadata to be included with document in bulk request (takes precendence over an index UDF)